Samuel Girard

-Samuel Girard (born June 26, 1996) is a Canadian retired short-track speed skater.
-Girard is the reigning Olympic champion and first Canadian to win the Olympic gold in the 1,000 m.
+Samuel Girard (/fr/; born June 26, 1996) is a Canadian retired short-track speed skater.
+Girard is the 2018 Olympic champion and first Canadian to win the Olympic gold in the 1,000 m.
 He won four medals, three silver and two bronze at the World Short Track Speed Skating Championships and multiple World Cup medals.

 Career

 Girard competed at the 2016 World Championships where he won a silver in the 1,000 m behind countryman Charles Hamelin, and a silver in the 5,000 m relay.
 These results led to his being named a rising star in short track competitions among Canadian media.
 In response to being referred to as the next Hamelin, Girard said that “I’m not the second Charles Hamelin.
 I will be Samuel Girard, and this will be my career.
 I want to follow what Charles did, and it’s really inspiring to skate with him."

 The following season, Girard had an even better world championships in Rotterdam at the 2017 World Championships.
 There he won a silver medal in the 1,500 m event, and with his total results finished in third overall at the competition.